 Under the nom-de-récréation Trick Honey, Jerry has written music for a number of commercials and films, including Mark Neale's 'The Doctor, the Tornado and the Kentucky Kid' (2006)

-In 2014 the Mumford & Sons film 'Road to Red Rocks' was Grammy nominated, edited by Jerry with Fred & Nick of Pulse Films.
+In 2014 the Mumford & Sons film 'Road to Red Rocks' was Grammy nominated, edited with Fred & Nick of Pulse Films.

 In 2014 Jerry was co-lead editor on Mark Neale's latest film, 'Hitting the Apex'.
-Set in the world of the MotoGP and the story of six fighters - six of the fastest motorcycle racers the world has ever seen.
+Set in the world of the MotoGP and the story of the fastest motorcycle racers the world has ever seen.
 The film was exec-produced and narrated by Brad Pitt and was released in Autumn 2015.

 Grant Gee's film 'Innocence of Memories' which Jerry edited and sound designed was premiered at the Venice Film Festival in 2015 and had it's British premier at the London Film Festival in Jan 2016.
 Narrated by Nobel Prize winner Orham Pamuk and featuring his novel 'The Museum of Innocence' and the museum in Istanbul of the same name.

 In 2016 Jerry edited PLACEBO: ALT.
 RUSSIA, directed by Charlie Targett-Adams and fronted by Placebo’s Stefan Olsdal.
 The film followed the band’s tour through Russia, meeting artists, architects, animators and musicians on the way, investigating the alternative culture in Russia.
-It had its World Premiere at the Beat Film Festival (Russia) in May 2016.
 It won Japan’s IDFA 2016 Grand Prize Award and the Doc N Roll Film Festival’s Best Music Documentary Award.

 In 2017 Jerry took the reins editing George Michael's 'Freedom', broadcast on Channel 4 and Showtime.

-In 2018 he was on the edit team for 'John & Yoko: Above Us Only Sky' for Channel 4 and in 2019 on the team for Foals 'Rip Up The Road' for Amazon Prime.
+In 2018 Jerry was on the edit team for 'John & Yoko: Above Us Only Sky' for Channel 4 and in 2019 on the team for Foals 'Rip Up The Road' for Amazon Prime.

 +44 (0)7768 288 517